brendenwest/ad340/readme.rst

 - Mobile development overview
 - The Android development ecosystem
-- Android activities & views
+- Android activities & intents
+- UI Layouts, components, & event handling
 - Android testing & debugging
-- UI Layouts & event handling
 - Dependency management
 - Menus & navigation UI
-- Complex UI with fragments
-- Asynchronous tasks, services & notifications
+- Asynchronous tasks & web services
 - Data storage & content providers
-- Grapics & animation
 - Application deployment

 Grading
 ----
-Grades will be based on regular assignments (80%), 3 quizzes (15%), and class participation (5%).
+Grades will be based on regular assignments (80%) and quizzes (20%).

 Coding assignments will be posted on Canvas each Tuesday and are designed to exercise the skills and concepts covered that week.